sailfish009/openstructure/modules/seq/base/doc/seq.rst

   Check whether the two sequences s1 and s2 match.
 This function performs are case-insensitive comparison of the two sequences.
-The character  'X' is interpreted as a wildcard character that always matches the other sequence.
+The character  'X' is interpreted as a wild card character that always matches the other sequence.

 The SequenceList
 --------------------------------------------------------------------------------